The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Good warranty

-This is more of a nice-to-have requirement (at least for us) as there are other ways to protect your gear from a downpour – for example, a rain poncho (which not only covers your luggage but you as well).
+Does your pack need to be water resistant or even weather- or waterproof?
+No. There are many ways to protect your gear from a downpour – for example, you could use a rain poncho (which would not only cover your travel pack but you as well).

 Water repellent fabric by Dan Gold on Unsplash